odoo/documentation/inventory/management/replenishment_strategies/min_stock_rule_vs_mto.rst

 ----------------

-The *Reordering Rules* configuration is available through the menu :menuselection:`Inventory --> Master Data --> Reordering Rules`.
+The *Reordering Rules* configuration is available through the menu :menuselection:`Inventory --> Configuration --> Products --> Reordering Rules`.
 There, click on *Create* to set minimum and maximum stock values for a given product.

 .. image:: media/min_stock_rule_vs_mto_01.png